 - Toast up 4 pieces of whole wheat organic bread, spread with tablespoon of organic jam.
 2 minutes.

-- Grab your kid at some point and make him set the table and pour drinks.
+- Grab your kid at some point.
+Make him set the table and pour drinks.

 - Serve everyone two eggs, a piece of toast, 1/6 of the potatoes, veggie slices and fruit.
 Sit down at the table and eat together.